sjohn2/ollama-app-prompt-template/README.md

 List of necessary dependencies

+Backend Integration:
+Setup a simple backend server using node, express to interface with Ollama API endpoint for sending messages to the model and receiving responses

 Frontend Development:
 A clean, responsive UI design similar to ChatGPT
 A message input field and send button
 A scrollable message display area
 Clear differentiation between user and bot messages

-Backend Integration:

-Setting up a simple backend server to interface with Ollama API endpoint for sending messages to the model and receiving responses
+Do not directly interface with ollama, use the backend server to  communicate with ollama

 Advanced Features: